shoebk2336/IMT/readme.txt

 Setup:

-Database is hoisted on MongoDBAtlas
+Database is hosted on MongoDBAtlas
 Backend server is running on PORT 8080
 Nodemon is used to run Backend server.
 To start backend ---  npm run start